jwa-lab/airlock/README.md

 ## What is this?

-The Airlock provides an gRPC<->NATS.io bridge and an authentication layer.
+The Airlock provides an HTTP/REST-like<->NATS.io bridge and an authentication layer.
 Airlock users may only subscribe to or publish on topics they are authorized to use.

-#### A gRPC<->NATS.io bridge?
+#### An HTTP/REST-like<->NATS.io bridge?

 A NATS.io server is running inside a private network and is only accessible by approved NATS client.
 NATS clients are essentially all JWA services sharing data via NATS.
 NATS is used as a service mesh and the JWA platform follows a microservices pattern.
+To access services inside the JWA platform, Airlock registers itself as another NATS client within the platform with special access rights.
+It will then accept incoming REST requests just like any ingress service, and translate them to their equivalent NATS requests.
+Airlock currently support request/reply but will eventually also support WebSockets and client/server streaming.

 ## Test